 To qualify to be measured using the NAV practical expedient, an equity investment cannot have a readily determinable fair value, among other criteria.
 When making this determination, an entity applies the definition of readily determinable fair value in the ASC Master Glossary, with one exception.
 Although the Master Glossary notes that a restricted share is deemed to have a readily determinable fair value only if the restriction terminates within one year, the guidance in ASC 820 states that an entity does not consider the length of an equity security's restriction period when determining whether the investment qualifies to be measured using the NAV practical expedient.
 That is, the entity ignores the restriction on the transferability of an equity investment when analyzing whether the investment has a readily determinable fair value for purposes of determining whether the investment qualifies to be measured using the NAV practical expedient.
-See section 18 of our FRD publication, Fair value measurement, for a further discussion of readily determinable fair value and the NAV practical expedient.
+Get a readily determinable fair value for purposes of determining whether the investment qualifies to be measured using the NAV practical expedient.
+That is, for a further discussion of readily determinable fair value and the NAV practical expedient.

-If an entity holds an equity investment that qualifies to be measured using the NAV practical expedient under ASC 820 but has been carried at cost (i.e., the entity had not elected that practical expedient), can it use the measurement alternative upon adoption of ASU 2016-01?
+Question 3-1 If an entity holds an equity investment that qualifies to be measured using the NAV practical expedient under ASC 820, can it use the measurement alternative?